slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 If you ask them why did they asked you for an interview, they will describe your strengths.

 <!--
+read the classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad keeping up with the latest and greatest.
+After 3 years, the flash-in-the-pans and the duds have been winnowed out and you can just concentrate on the stuff which will earn you paying gigs.

 ask what's your secret mission -- something you want to do here that another person is interested also\

 100% time -> 100% results